 - Crashes during lane changes – This is also a result of failing to look for motorcyclists.
 Some drivers simply start to change lanes and can sideswipe a motorcyclist.
 There are also situations when a driver cuts off a motorcyclist and the rider does not have enough time to stop before rear-ending the car.
 This is not only dangerous, it is against the law.
 Georgia law says all motorcyclists are entitled to the full use of a lane.
 Other motorists cannot deprive you of the use of a lane of traffic.

 - Rear-end crashes – These often happen when a motorcyclist is stopped at a stop sign or red light and a car hits him or her from behind.
 Even at slow speed, this can be devastating for a motorcyclist.
 It can cause him or her to get thrown off the bike.

-The motorcycle accident attorneys in Albany at our firm are prepared to take cases involving many types of crashes.
+The Albany motorcycle accident attorneys at our firm are prepared to take cases involving many types of crashes.
 Contact us today to discuss what happened and your potential legal options.

 Call an attorney right now at 1-844-RESULTS.

 What Causes Motorcycle Accidents?